ZtereoHYPE/ZtereoMUSIC/README.md

 - Proper database for server preferences (prefix etc)
 - Various listeners if there's nobody in vc for a while or if it gets disconnected or if last disconnects (stop playin)
 - Other TBA...

+## Thankies
+This wouldn't have been possible without the amazing folks behind [lavaplayer](https://github.com/sedmelluq/lavaplayer) and [JDA](https://github.com/DV8FromTheWorld/JDA).
+And without @ReperakDev and @FoxShadew.
+Thank you.